Qiskit/qiskit-code-assistant-vscode/.github/ISSUE_TEMPLATE/BUG_REPORT.md

+---
+name: 🐛 Bug Report
+about: Create a report to help us improve 🤔.
+---

 <!--
 ⚠️ If you do not respect these two points, your issue will be closed.
 - Don't forget the checkbox at the end of your issue.